plafer/plafer.github.io/about.md

-I am currently reading [The Linux Programming Interface](https://www.amazon.ca/Linux-Programming-Interface-System-Handbook/dp/1593272200), in which I am learning Linux along with its system calls and library functions in-depth.
-In parallel, I am studying the Linux implementation of [libuv](http://libuv.org/), the library which Node.js uses to manage its asynchronous I/O. Hopefully, I will be able to contribute soon!
+I am currently reading [The Linux Programming Interface](https://www.amazon.ca/Linux-Programming-Interface-System-Handbook/dp/1593272200), in which I am learning Linux and its system call interface in-depth.
+In parallel, I am studying the Linux implementation of [libuv](http://libuv.org/), the library which Node.js uses to manage asynchronous I/O. Hopefully, I will be able to contribute soon!

 ## Contact me